brianloveswords/streamsql/README.md

 An internal buffer is not kept, so all calls to `write()`s will return `false` to signal a ReadStream to `pause()`.
 Once a row has been succesfully stored, a `drain` event will be emitted.

 If `options.ignoreDupes`, any duplicate key errors will be ignored instead of emitting an `error` event.
+Ignored rows will be emitted as `dupe` events.

 #### Example